 Any initial application under the scale up visa route will require sponsorship, although the overseas worker will only be sponsored for the first 6 months of their 2-year visa.

-A scale-up visa will be granted for an initial period of 2 years, although the visa-holder will only be sponsored for the first 6 months of that period.
+There is no longer a requirement to renew sponsor licences, however the Scale Up visa-holder will only be sponsored for the first 6 months of their employment.
 After 6 months, they are free to change jobs or change employers.

 If an overseas national is currently in the UK on a different visa route, they will need a valid Certificate of Sponsorship from an approved sponsor to be eligible to switch into the scale up route.